AstroMined/debtonator/docs/adr/compliance/adr013_implementation_checklist_v2.md

    - Dictionary field validation implemented
    - All files now using Pydantic V2-compatible Annotated types approach

-2. **Update Schema Tests**
+2. **Update Schema Tests** ✓
-   - Update any remaining schema test files to reflect new validation behavior
+   - Updated all schema test files to reflect new validation behavior
-   - Add tests for dictionary validation
+   - Added tests for dictionary validation
-   - Update error message expectations
+   - Updated error message expectations to match Pydantic V2 patterns

 3. **Update Documentation**
    - Update ADR-013 with the new implementation approach